tinko26/ao/docs/api/src/ao/ao_heap4ptr.h.md

 bool ao_heap4ptr_peek(ao_heap4ptr_t const * x, void ** p);
 ```

-Gets the root pointer of a heap without removing it in constant time.
+Gets the root pointer of a heap without removing it, in constant time.
 The return value indicates, whether the operation was successful.
 Therefore, it is safe to call this function, if the heap is empty.

 ## `ao_heap4ptr_pop`